MinaBasem/MinaBasem/README.md

 - I've been working with Python since 2014, wrote dozens of fun little projects that i couldn't save for the future (bonkers 😕)
 - As a kid i was inspired by the endless possibilities that someone with access to a compiler could achieve
 - Data engineering caught my interest in college years and i was inspired to pursue it as my field of choice
-- I'm currently working my way through some Coursera courses to set some strong foundations for my skills
+- I'm currently working my way through some certifications and courses to set some strong foundations for my skills
 - The story goes on...

 <div align="center">